mlgxmez/CarND-Traffic-Sign-Classifier-Project/my_report.md

 ###Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 I was curious if the trained model was able to correctly classify Spanish traffic signs.
 Four of them were quite similar to german ones and the purpose of the last one was chosen just to fool the classifier and have fun:

 ![alt text][image4]
-![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]

 The last image might be difficult to classify because actually I think it does not exist in the German roads.
 The meaning of that sign is recommended speed of (70 km/h).

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: